 Gareth enjoys teaching all ages and abilities using his own tried and tested methods.
 A simple swing is an efficient swing creating consistency, accuracy and power.

 The short game is strongly emphasised to help everyone lower their scores.
 Gareth has a vast knowledge in this area working hard in his own game.
 He is sympathetic to those who also struggle in this area and has some great ideas in conquering these highly skilled areas.
 To develop a complete player, the mental aspects, course management skills, physical and nutritional knowledge should also be explored.

 Gareth teaches individuals how to understand what their swing by analysing the ball flights and he regards this as the cornerstone to gaining complete control of your game.

 With his help and guidance, clients learn how to practise efficiently, play the course effectively and analyse their game constructively.
 This helps target key areas to improve and, importantly, teaches players how to think and act like a winner.

-For further information on how you can improve your game and to book a lesson, please contact Gareth on 07967 155 141 or email email@example.com
+All Gareth’s lessons come with a money back guarantee if your not happy with the service provided.
+For further information on how you can improve your game and to book a lesson, please contact Gareth on 07967 155 141 or email firstname.lastname@example.org

 Milo joined the professionals’ team in April 2014 and has responsibility for coaching the club’s juniors and young newcomers to golf.